 Many think there is a logical and justifiable reason for these price differences.
 The website barometre des prix, created by the three Swiss consumer organisations: ACSI – Associazione consumatrici e consumatori della Svizzera italiana, Fédération romande des consommateurs (FRC) and Konsumentenforum pulls together research which undermines three commonly held ones.

 Myth 1: Supermarket prices need to be high to cover high Swiss salaries

 The numbers do not support this assertion.
 While supermarket take-home pay is substantially higher in Switzerland than some in neighbouring countries, the cost of staff to employers in Switzerland is often lower.
 Plus Swiss staff are more productive.
 Combined, these effects make the cost of Swiss staff 4% cheaper than in Germany and 27% lower than in Italy, while those in France and Austria cost only 9% less than in Switzerland.
 High social security payments made by employers in neighbouring countries is a big part of the “hidden” staff cost difference.

 Myth 2: High import and duties drive up prices

 While some products attract duty, most do not.
 And many of those that do, have low tariffs or none at all when imported from the EU.
 For example not all meat is taxed on entry.
 Refrigerated lamb from an EFTA country attracts no duty.
 The same lamb imported from New Zealand or Australia would only be taxed at CHF 0.30 per kg.
 Another example is seafood.
 Fish from a long list of countries is duty free, and even when taxed, the cost is only CHF 0.04 per kg.
-But still most seafood is expensive in Switzerland.
+But still most seafood is relatively expensive in Switzerland.